 Winning players also try to “visualize their game.”
 In their head they see themselves dribbling past opponents, scoring points, and making game winning shots.
 All of the best athletes, not just including college basketball players, visualize their game and science has shown this mental strategy can actually work!
 While recruiters can certainly visualize themselves finding a candidate their client could have never dreamed of, recruiters need to more so visualize their action plan and write it out.

-Some important points to consider as you come up with a strategy and action plan for filling your job order:
+Some important points to consider as you learn these winning recruiting tips and come up with a strategy and action plan for filling your job order:

 - Where will you promote the job?
 Will you use Indeed®, CareerBuilder®, LinkedIn®?
 What’s the best platform for this particular job order for finding the best candidates?